All Episodes

 What about the store clerk if he has Ebola and he sneezes on all over my canned goods?

-Uh I I saw yesterday.
+Like about that, I saw yesterday.

 This might be relevant to you, that Ebola survives 90 days in male semen after a patient is cured or recovers.

-Well, what is the survival rate of Ebola?
+What is the survival rate of Ebola?

-You remember the Keystone XL pipeline.
+You remember the Keystone XL pipeline?

 The Canadians have found a way around it.

-They've got uh shale oil, sand oil, they've got they've got a lot of oil.
+They've got a lot of oil.

 And the Keystone XL pipeline was the most direct route.